awsdocs/amazon-connect-user-guide/doc_source/agent-event-streams.md

 Agent event streams are not enabled by default\.
 Before you can enable agent event streams in Amazon Connect, create a data stream in Amazon Kinesis Data Streams\.
 Then, choose the Kinesis stream as the stream to use for agent event streams\.
 Though you can use the same stream for both agent event streams and contact trace records, managing and getting data from the stream is much easier when you use a separate stream for each\.
 For more information, see the [Amazon Kinesis Data Streams Developer Guide](http://docs.aws.amazon.com/streams/latest/dev/)\.

+**Note**
+If you enable server\-side encryption for the Kinesis stream you select for agent event streams, Amazon Connect cannot publish to the stream because it does not have permission to kms:GenerateDataKey\.
+No records are published to the stream\.

 **To enable agent event streams**

 1. Open the Amazon Connect console at [https://console\.aws\.amazon\.com/connect/](https://console.aws.amazon.com/connect/)\.